 - According to the U.S. Department of Agriculture: Between 2007-2011, China produced 51 percent of the world’s bell peppers making them the largest bell pepper growers, followed by Mexico, Turkey and Indonesia.

-- High in Vitamin C – Green, sweet bell peppers have 2 times as much vitamin C as oranges; red and yellow bell peppers have 4 times as much.
-One cup of chopped green bell peppers provides 119.8 milligrams.
+- High in Vitamin C – The green sweet peppers have 2 times as much vitamin C as oranges; red and yellow sweet peppers have 4 times as much.
+One cup of them chopped provides 119.8 milligrams.
 Red peppers contain almost 300 percent of your daily vitamin C intake.

 - Contain Many Healthy Antioxidants (capsanthin, violaxanthin, lutein, quercetin and luteolin) which are associated with many health benefits.
 Source: Authority Nutrition